DemonstratingWithData/DemonstratingWithData.github.io/index.md

 <br>
 <a class="btn btn-primary" href="https://demonstratingwithdata.github.io/modules/start%20here/welcome/">Get Started</a>

+**The following are here just for reference, will delete in final publishing of course**

 #### Course-in-a-Box Courses We Love ❤️
 Here are some examples of Course-in-a-Box in the wild: